Consensys/doc.ethsigner/docs/HowTo/Store-Keys/Use-Hashicorp.md

     vault kv put secret/ethsignerSigningKey value=8f2a55949038a9610f50fb23b5883af3b4ecb3c3bb792cbcefbd1542c692be63
     ```

     The private key is stored in the default location for EthSigner.
-The key must be a base 64
-    encoded private key for ECDSA for curve secp256k1.
+The key must be a Base64-encoded private key for ECDSA for curve secp256k1.

 ## Start Besu